joeclark-phd/granite/database/README.md

     docker exec -it myGraniteDB bash
     # psql -U postgres

 DDL scripts can be found in the `ddl/` subdirectory.
 They are named with a four-digit number prefix followed by meaningful text, so they can be sorted alphabetically but still give clues to their purposes.
 The first script is `0001_creation.sql`.
-For now, I am pasting the code into `psql` interactively.
+At first, I just pasted the code into `psql` interactively.

 ### A custom image